top of page

 I actually bought cheap Chinese crap for my KLX 300 and had far better results.....

-The Chinese skid plate for the KLX was $75 and was easier to fit to the KLX than this Tusk Glide plate for the KLR.
+The Chinese skid plate for the KLX was $75 and was easier to fit to the KLX than this Tusk Glide plate was for the KLR.

 The front of that cheap KLX plate also vibrated in resonance with the engine and had to be craftily dealt with but then it was just $75….